Yashwanth1304/Devops_demo/README.md

 # Devops_demo
-this is a demo repository
+this is a demo repo